A guide to creating custom components for low-coders within the Betty Blocks platform.

 },

 This will give the component the Betty Blocks red color.
-Now to apply the root class
+Now to apply the root class to the div we made; we do this as follows:

 jsx: <div className={classes.root}>Hello world!</div>,

-Eventually, here's how our code looks like.
+Eventually, here's what our code looks like.

 (() => ({